0x5Penis/BugBountyDorker/README.md

 Bug Bounty Dorker ignores plugins named `example.json`. \
 parent json object that contains the addons must be called "addons" \
 one plugin and one example plugin comes with Bug Bounty Dorker in the releases section

+Feel free to use this code as long as you give credit